eafarris/euikit/installation.md

 ## Installation

-1. Make a "packages/eafarris" directory hierarchy in your Laravel project
-2. Change into the new eafarris directory
-3. Bring in the EUIKit package from GitHub: `git clone https://github.com/eafarris/euikit.git`
+1. Bring in EUIKit via composer: `composer require eafarris/euikit`
-4. Add the package to your project's `composer.json`:
-    1. Within the "autoload":{"psr-4"} section, add `"eafarris\\euikit\\": "packages/eafarris/euikit/src"`
-5. Add the package to your project's `config/app.php`:
-    1. Within the "'providers' array, add `eafarris\euikit\euikitServiceProvider::class,`
-6. From the top of your Laravel project, run `composer install`.
+2. From the top of your Laravel project, run `composer install`.

 ### Livewire

 EUIKit depends on Laravel Livewire.
-Bring it in by running `composer require livewire/livewire`.
+It will be automatically installed as a dependency.

 ### Tailwind and AlpineJS

-EUIKit depends on TailwindCSS TailwindCSS Forms, and AlpineJS.
+EUIKit depends on TailwindCSS and TailwindCSS Forms.
 To install them:

 1. Add the following lines to the "devDependencies" section of your project's package.json:

 ```
 "tailwindcss": "~3",
 "autoprefixer": "^10.4.14",
-"alpinejs": "3.4.2",
 "@tailwindcss/forms": "^0.5.4"
 ```